 - use them to play memory (print two sets) or other simple games.

-You can find ideas of other activities to do with picture cards in this post.
-The post is about animal cards, but many of the games can be used with any cards.
+You can find ideas for other activities to do with picture cards in this post.
+The post is about animal cards, but many of the games can be played with any cards.

 As you read the story, have kids say buenas noches, and you complete the sentence.